dcouch440/solar-age-calculator/README.md

 ## Specs
 ```
 About jest:
   jest is an open source testing package that builds off the idea of TDD.
   Jest uses deep equality to see if values are matched.
-A developer is the one making the test though so there is a high importance in being precise and modular.

 About babel:
   babel is used in this application for jest imports.